Our news, cryptocurrencies guides and tutorials

 - The Monero wallet does not allow users to spend the coins they just received.
 You must wait for 10 confirmations from the XMR network.

-How to confirm the fact of sending funds in Monero blockchain?
+How do I confirm sending funds on the Monero blockchain?

-Monero uses 2 types of "special" private keys: a private send key (used to send funds from your wallet) and a private viewing key that allows you to decrypt transaction and see the amount of funds sent.
+Monero uses 2 types of "special" private keys: a private send key (used to send funds from your wallet) and a private viewing key, which allows you to decrypt the transaction and see the amount of funds sent.

-Using this private viewing key, sender address, and Monero software, you can decrypt the transaction and confirm the sending.
+Using the private viewing key, sender address and Monero software, you can decrypt the transaction and confirm the funds were sent.

 You can read more about this in our article — How to prove Monero transaction?

-1. Transactions in the Monero network are very cheap, even in times of high network load (when a large number of transactions are sent to the network), the transaction cost is only a few cents.
+Transactions on the Monero network are very cheap, even at peak network times they are only a few cents.